| | Blackpool When this

 of over 400 instrumental/vocal teachers, all of whom enjoyed teachers’ pay

+and conditions.
 After a slow start, the WCVIT programme was planned to increase incrementally

 at key stage 2.
 All primary schools already had an allocation of free instrumental